|Rating:||7.1 / 10|

 |Taste||1.1 / 2.5|

 |Weight||2.5 / 2.5|

 The Back Country Cuisine range of outdoor meals is probably the best known in Australia.
 These meals are stocked by the majority of outdoor stores and many people consider them the staple meal choice for outdoor activities.
 Back Country do a huge range of meal choices and many stores seem to select a ‘top ten’ so you are unlikely to find the full range in stock in any one store.
 In addition to the large variety of twin serves, the company also provides single serving (entree) although the single serve options don’t seem to have as large a variety at least as far as what the stores seem to stock.
 I’m still working my way though the very large range but I am finding this adventure is a bit hit and miss which is to be expected as everyone’s tastes are different.

 I so wanted to like this meal, I mean who doesn’t like Spaghetti Bolognaise?
 And for me that’s the problem as I make a pretty good Spaghetti Bolognaise from scratch at home and is the comparison point for this meal!
 I found the spiciness was a bit bland for my taste and the texture was a bit odd (again I’m comparing this to home cooked pasta).
+This lack of spiciness tends to be the norm for freeze dried meals given that its easier to add spice than it is to take it out.
 While I realise this is a freeze dried meal, this offering fell short of my expectations.

 This is also one of the few meals where you definitely need a spork or a fork to eat, the spoon just doesn’t cut it with long noodles.